opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 @sa Please refer to canvas docs for more details.

-First, creat an ImageData obj from canvas.
+First, create an ImageData obj from canvas:
 @code{.js}
-let canvas = document.getElementById(canvas_id);
+let canvas = document.getElementById(canvasInputId);
 let ctx = canvas.getContext("2d");
 let imgData = ctx.getImageData(0, 0, canvas.width, canvas.height);
 @endcode

-Then use cv.matFromArray to construct a cv.Mat.
+Then, use cv.matFromImageData to construct a cv.Mat:
 @code{.js}
-let src = new cv.Mat(canvas.height, canvas.width, cv.CV_8UC4);
+let src = cv.matFromImageData(imgData);
-src.data.set(imgData.data);
 @endcode

-@note Cause canvas only support 8-bit RGBA image with continuous storage, the cv.Mat type is cv.CV_8UC4.
+@note Because canvas only support 8-bit RGBA image with continuous storage, the cv.Mat type is cv.CV_8UC4.
-It is different from native OpenCV, cause images returned and shown by the native **imread** and **imshow** have the channels stored in BGR order.
+It is different from native OpenCV because images returned and shown by the native **imread** and **imshow** have the channels stored in BGR order.

 Display an image
 ----------------

-First, convert the type of src to cv.CV_8UC4.
+First, convert the type of src to cv.CV_8UC4:
 @code{.js}
 let dst = new cv.Mat();
 // scale and shift are used to map the data to [0, 255].